ecr05/MSM_HOCR/README.md

 src/MSM - binaries

-Licenses - including copy of the ELC and FastPD licence info.  (for information only; I am not supplying copies of these libraries)
+Licenses - including copy of the ELC and FastPD licence info.  (for information only; I supply the ELC library with permission from the author (for research use only), FSL have a licence agreement with FastPD and it is released with FSL)

 allparameterssulcDRconfStage1to4 - config file for run MSM cortical folding alignment (HCP multimodal parcellation compatible)